dmorenog01/tasave-native/README.md

 ### Functionality

 - Add routing and other screens (graph, rate, info pages) Expo Router
-- Implement API service
-- Expand size of text input fields
-- Rate selection dropdown SDK
+- numbers should be stored as floats and displayed as strings to preserve precision

 ### Look/Feel
+- Fix Dropdown styling
+- Fix Copy Buttons
 - Loading animations
 - Button animations
-- Haptics SDK
+- Haptics
-- Sound SDK
+- Sound
-- Font SDK
+- Font